-That's because fish is higher in heart-healthy unsaturated fats, while land-based animal protein contains more saturated fats and can raise cholesterol levels.
-According to an April 2019 study published in Food and Chemical Toxicology, swapping red meat for fish can lead to a longer, healthier life.
-"Of course, leaner meats and poultry have less fat and saturated fat, but overall, fish is known for having the best heart-health benefits," says Weintraub.
+That's because fish is higher in heart-healthy unsaturated fats while land-based animal protein contains more saturated fats, which is linked to raising cholesterol levels.
+According to an April 2019 study published in Food and Chemical Toxicology, swapping red meat for fish is linked to a longer, healthier life.
+"Of course, leaner meats and poultry have less total fat and saturated fat, but overall, fish is known for having the best heart-health benefits," says Weintraub.

-It's also a great source of protein and omega-3 fatty acids, which can help decrease cholesterol and high blood pressure, as well as lowering the risk of abnormal heartbeats and slowing the growth rate of atherosclerotic plaque, according to the American Heart Association (AHA).
+It's also a great source of protein and omega-3 fatty acids, which can help decrease cholesterol levels and high blood pressure, as well as lower the risk of abnormal heartbeats and slow the growth rate of atherosclerotic plaque, according to the American Heart Association (AHA).

 - Lake trout